With a BBC Radio 1 show last year, her own party brand and a record label, Monki is one of the most in-demand artists of the house/underground scene.

 We read that you are really into football but do you have any other interests that our readers may not be aware of?

 Yeah, I still am!
 I’m currently in France working on a daily podcast for the Women’s World Cup with Copa90.
 Apart from music and football, I guess just fitness in general.
-Sports are the one thing I’m enjoyed immensely through out life, ever since I was small; music came much later for me.
+Sports are the one thing I’m enjoyed immensely throughout life, ever since I was small; music came much later for me.

 What do you think you would be doing, had music not been an option?

 I think I would have ended up working in sport in some capacity.
-I’m not sure in which, ideally I would of played football for a living but the women’s game was much different when I was younger.
+I’m not sure in which, ideally I would have played football for a living but the women’s game was much different when I was younger.
 Thankfully that’s changing and I still manage to play at a relatively high level and do cool projects like work with Copa, while keeping a music career.

 If you could offer any advice to someone who wants to be a DJ or start a label but lacks confidence in their abilities or perhaps does not have a background in it, what would that be?